lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-07-04-Finish_your_degree.md

 if only somewhat, over decades, and without making you a billionaire.
 (Kind of like my case.)
 Or you might get bitten by the startup bug later.

+By the way, as a result of the EDSAC, four people got Nobel Prizes.
+They all were users of the EDSAC, not its developers.
+([Maurice Wilkes](https://history.computer.org/pioneers/wilkes.html) did receive quite a few other honours.)
+None of the original team got rich and I never heard any of them complain about that.

-Why do people envy great wealth?
+Anyway – why do people envy great wealth?
 I can't see the attraction
 of [needing a bodyguard](https://www.npr.org/2025/05/23/nx-s1-5408561/kim-kardashian-robbery-trial-verdict-paris) 24/7.
 They need